 (b) Satisfactory completion of internship acceptable to the Sri Lanka Medical Council.

-(c) Satisfactory completion of one year of post internship in Medical/ Clinical practice or teaching in a university/public/private sector institution in Sri Lanka acceptable to the Postgraduate Institute of Medicine (PGIM).
+(c) Satisfactory completion of one year of post internship in clinical practice or teaching in a university/public/private sector institution in Sri Lanka acceptable to the Postgraduate Institute of Medicine (PGIM).

-(e) Graduate non-medical lecturers in a Faculty of Medicine, Dentistry, Veterinary Science or Allied Health sciences with at least three years of experience in teaching.
+(d) Graduate non-medical lecturers in a Faculty of Medicine, Dentistry, Veterinary Science or Allied Health Sciences with at least two years of experience in teaching.